Can anyone learn how to sing well? ( The Honest Truth )

 If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com

-Most people think that in order for someone to become a singer they either have to be very lucky or talented, the truth is that anybody can learn to sing.
+Most people think that in order for someone to become a singer they either have to be very lucky or talented, but the truth is that anybody can learn to sing.
 The problem is that most people who learn to sing do not sing well, but even if you can not sing well that still doesn’t mean that you can not improve.
 There are plenty of mediocre, and talentless singers who are considered by many successful singers.

 Good singing isn’t the main focus of any record label, there are so many factors that come into play when record labels look at singers, like how brandable they are, who will buy their records, what age demographic can be targeted, and so on.
 Talent is only an afterthought, as your voice as a singer doesn’t really matter, there are plenty of ways to distort and modify your voice to sound good.
 Singing well is fairly subjective, some singers consider that they are recognized as good singers once they got their first paid gigs.

 On the other hand, there are singers who think that they sing well but they just didn’t get their big break.
 And lastly, there are delusional singers who blame everything and everybody because they didn’t make it big yet as a singer, and with logic like that it is hard to argue.
-Although anybody can learn to sing, but not all of them will sing well, some singers might have an edge over the others due to genetics, or because their parents encouraging their singing.
+Although anybody can learn to sing, but not all of them will sing well, some singers might have an edge over others due to genetics, or because their parents encourage their singing.

 On the other hand, there are plenty of self-taught singers who actually can sing well.
 Even for singers who do have a genetic edge over the others, that still doesn’t mean that they will sing well and it doesn’t guarantee that they will become a successful singer one day.
 If you want to know more about how genetics plays in how well you can sing then check out my recent article Is singing genetic? ( Or is it? ).